yjliu212/Basin-wide-rock-physics---3D/README.md

 Finally, the 3D rock properties such as Vp (P-wave velocity), Ip (Acoustic Impedance), Pr (Poisson's Ratio), and Density are computed, reflecting the characteristics of the sand body and its fluid content.

 The figures below show the 3D lithology and fluid model and the extracted profiles at the well location.
+Here lithology = 1 represents sand, and lithology = 0 represents shale, and fluid = 2 represents gas, fluid = 1 represents oil and fluid = 0 represents water.
 ![image](https://github.com/user-attachments/assets/9d727591-084e-4577-865f-e28041ce7b84)
 ![image](https://github.com/user-attachments/assets/9f4f7df9-10ae-4fd2-8a7f-1ffb2ab4115d)
 ![image](https://github.com/user-attachments/assets/0ae3e22c-8ab4-4921-ad44-903f06a864e3)